Multi-tenant real-time APIs with Clerk and Tinybird¶

 - Configure

-to match the parameter names and values in your Tinybird API endpoints.
+fixed_paramsto match the parameter names and values in your Tinybird API endpoints.

-On your application request a token to Clerk
+On your application request a token to Clerk using the tinybird template, where tinybird is the name you gave to the template.

 Use this demo project to for a fully working example.